reflectivity/reflectivity.github.io/working_groups/file_formats/index.md

   The hdf format allows for more precise (and complicated) data treatment.
 E.g. the real resolution of the measurement can be used, rather than the averaged one, pressed into a Gaussian distribution.

+## state of the project:

+- structure
+- ASCII representation: The header is formatted as a *wrapped YAML* text.
+The data set(s) follow as a rectangular matrix with the 4 first columns pre-defined to be *q*, *R(q)*, *sigma_R* and resolution.
+The present state with reasoning and open issues is presented [here](../../projects/file_formats/tasks/text_representation.md).
+- HDF representation: At an early stage.
+It was essentilly agreed to use a common subset of YAML and HDF5.
+This means amoung other things not to use attributes.

+## next steps

+- close open issues with the ASCII representation
+- work on the dictionary and the definitions

+- testing ASCII representation in real life
+- start on HDF representation

 ## previous workshops: